blaher/blaher.github.io/about/index.md

 In an attempt to better explain who I am, I'm just going to list some of my life events.
 In chronological order:
  * Acknowledged as a childhood artist prodigy.
+ * Started learning to drive at the age of 6.
  * Learned to play several instruments.
  * Started an organic catnip company.
  * Picked up learning programming at the age of 13.